Set forth below are frequently asked questions regarding political activities by Districts and their employees.

 Question: May a District Foundation use privately raised funds to support a ballot campaign?

 Yes, so long as no District funds, personnel or equipment are used in that effort, and so long as the funds utilized are not restricted by the donor to preclude such a use.
 Certain contributions may be reportable under the Political Reform Act.
-However, if the Foundation is a non-profit corporation, there are significant legal restrictions on the corporation’s ability to engage in political activity, and doing so could well jeopardize its tax-exempt status.
+However, if the Foundation is a non-profit corporation, there are significant legal restrictions in the corporation’s ability to engage in political activity.

 Question: May a booster group use District facilities to help sponsor a campaign in support of a school bond measure?

 Organizations separate from the school district itself, such as employee, student or parent organizations, may hold events and disseminate information on school grounds that advocate for or against a measure providing they receive approval to use school facilities for such purposes through the “Civic Center Act.”
 Groups or individuals with opposing viewpoints have the same right to use school facilities under the Civic Center Act.
 “The First Amendment precludes the government from making public facilities available to only favored political viewpoints; once a public forum is opened, equal access must be provided to all competing factions.”
 Stanson v.
 Mott (1976) 17 Cal.3d at 219.